Rana Muhammad Iqbal Khan

-Rana Muhammad Iqbal Khan is a Pakistani politician who had been the Speaker of the Provincial Assembly of the Punjab from 2008 to May 2018.
+Rana Muhammad Iqbal Khan is a Pakistani politician who is the current Provincial Minister of Law of Punjab.
+He had also been the Speaker of the Provincial Assembly of the Punjab from 2008 to May 2018.
 He had been a Member of the Provincial Assembly of the Punjab, from 1993 to 1999, again from 2008 to May 2018 and again from August 2018 till January 2023.
 He has served as acting Governor of Punjab numerous times between 2008 and 2015.
+On 13th October 2025, he took oath as Provincial Minister of Law of Punjab.

 Early life and education

-Khan was born on 20 April 1945 in Karnal district, India to Phool Muhammad Khan.
+Khan was born on 20 April 1945 in Karnal district, India to Phool Muhammad Khan in a Muslim Rajput family.

 He received his early education from Bhai Pheru (now Phool Nagar).
 He graduated from Govt.
 Islamia College Civil Lines in 1968 from where he obtained a degree of Bachelor of Arts.
-He received the degree of Bachelor of Laws from Harvard Law School in 1971.
+After completing his LL.B from Punjab University Law College (PULC).

 Khan is an advocate by profession.
 He served as Secretary of the Chunian Tehsil Bar Association from 1975 to 1976.